-The Faculty of Foreign Studies, Department of Global Affairs will stop accepting applications for students, and will transition to the Faculty of Global Engagement, Department of Global Studies.
+The Faculty of Foreign Studies, Department of Global Affairs has stopped accepting applications for students from 2018 Academic Year.

 In order to participate in a global society, it is necessary for people from varying cultures to coexist, cooperate, and collaborate.
 International Relations will teach you about the governments, economies, and cultures of various regions, as well as global phenomena, while International Business will give you the knowledge and skills needed to work in organizations like global corporations, NGOs, and other international institutions.